RPNATION1/ingest-anythingGHOSTAI/REFERENCE.md

 #### ingest\_anything.ingestion module

-This module defines the `IngestAnything` and `IngestCode` classes, which handle the ingestion and storage of documents and code files in a Qdrant vector database.
+This module defines the `IngestAnything` and `IngestCode` classes, which handle the ingestion and storage of documents and code files in a vector database.

 *   **Classes**